MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

   multiple instances of PowerShell installed, the filename will include a hexadecimal suffix so that there is a a unique filename per installation.

+  > [!NOTE]
+  > If command discovery isn't working correctly, for example Intellisense
+  > shows commands that don't exist, you can delete the cache file.
+The cache
+  > is recreated the next time you start PowerShell.

   To change the default location of the cache, set the environment variable before starting PowerShell.
 Changes to this environment variable only affect child processes.
 The value should name a full path (including filename)